Pakistan Tobacco Company: History

-The company was incorporated in 1947 immediately after independence, when it took over the business of the Imperial Tobacco Company of British India which had been operational in the South Asia since 1905.
+Pakistan Tobacco Company was incorporated in 1947 immediately after independence, when it took over the business of the Imperial Tobacco Company of British India which had been operational in the South Asia since 1905.

+In 1956, Pakistan Tobacco Company was listed on the Karachi Stock Exchange.

 It has evolved from being just a single factory operation to a company which is involved in every aspect of cigarette production, from tobacco cultivation to packaging.
-Over one million people are economically dependent on the industry in Pakistan.

 BPO hub

 Pakistan Tobacco Company will establish its Business Process Outsourcing (BPO) hub in Pakistan, which will serve the Asia Pacific and Middle East region.
 The hub will serve in parallel to the BPO hub in Malaysia.
 The company already had a BPO hub in Romania and Costa Rica.

 Factories

 The company operates two factories in following cities: